aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/aspose-slides-java-presentation-automation/_index.md

 ---
-title: "Create Presentation Programmatically in Java: Automate PowerPoint Transitions with Aspose.Slides"
+title: "Create Presentation Programmatically in Java - Automate PowerPoint Transitions with Aspose.Slides"
 description: "Learn how to create presentation programmatically and automate PowerPoint transitions using Aspose.Slides for Java.
 Streamline batch processing of PPTX files."
 date: "2026-01-27"
 weight: 1